Loft Conversion Cost

 Fix Your Budget and Stick To It

 Be strict.
-Decide how much you want to spend on your loft conversion, and then stick to it.
-This rolls into planning.
+Decide how much you want to spend on your loft conversion and stick to it.
+This will also affect your planning.
 You need to decide where and how you want to spend your money before work begins.
-That way, you don't end up overspending on items.
+That way, you won't end up overspending on items.

 Party Wall Disagreements

-If your neighbour objects to the work or claims that you have caused damage to the party wall during the work you can suffer delays and legal expenses.
+If your neighbour objects to the work, or claims that you have caused damage to the party wall during the work, you can suffer unexpected delays and legal expenses.
 To avoid this, you should make sure to speak to your neighbour before work begins.

-If you anticipate there might be a problem, make sure to get a party wall agreement in place at least 2 months before you start work, but no more than a year early.
+If you anticipate a problem, make sure to get a party wall agreement in place at least two months before you start work - but no more than a year early.

 Finding Asbestos